redcodefinal/pixel_lang_kemal/README.md

 Pick a program, name it, type an input, click submit.
 You can then open your newly created engine and play around.

+Some programs need an input to work properly, but will run without.

+basic --> calculator: Takes an expression (like 20+10 or 30-30 no spaces) basic --> counter: Takes a number basic --> fizzbuzz: Takes a number basic --> fizzbuzz_art: Takes a number basic --> fork_counter: Takes a number

+math --> fibonacci: Takes a number math --> fibonacci_art: Takes a number

 ## Development

 Fork it nerd